 Settlement agreements - Settlement agreements are frequently used by organisations looking to avoid tribunal or court proceedings by offering an agreement to employees.
 Mike has considerable experience of drafting and negotiating settlement agreements for employees leaving a business, including for senior executives of major companies.
 Having advised both employers and employees, Mike is able to suggest favourable terms and is aware of the commercial and practical considerations for both employers and employees in agreeing such terms.

-Data processing agreements and privacy notices - The GDPR’s settling in period is coming to a close and the ICO is becoming increasingly active.
-During this time and in the lead up to the GDPR, Mike has regularly negotiated and drafted key data protection documents for clients, including data processing and data sharing agreements required under the GDPR.
-In the negotiations, he has been able to successfully protect clients’ interests, including in agreements negotiated against major sporting organisations such as Premier League football clubs.
-Mike also regularly drafts privacy notices for businesses to ensure that key information required by the GDPR on personal data being processed by the organisation is clearly set out.
-He is also a specialist trainer in this area.
+Data processing agreements and privacy notices - In the lead up to the GDPR (which is now the UK GDPR), Mike regularly negotiated and drafted key data protection documents for clients, including data processing and data sharing agreements required under the UK GDPR.
+He successfully protects clients’ interests in negotiations with pragmatic and commercial advice.
+Mike also regularly drafts privacy notices for businesses to ensure that key information required by the UK GDPR on personal data being processed by the organisation is clearly set out.
+Mike also advises organisations facing possible data breaches on next steps and any notification requirements (to the ICO and/or individuals).
+He is a specialist data protection trainer.

-Data subject access requests and other rights of access - The right of access – often referred to as subject access request or DSAR, gives individuals the right to obtain a copy of their personal data as well as other information.
+Data subject access requests and other rights - The right of access – often referred to as subject access request or DSAR, gives individuals the right to obtain a copy of their personal data as well as other information.
 It helps individuals to understand how and why organisations are using their data, and check that it is being done lawfully.
-Mike regularly advises people on exercising these rights of access under the GDPR (and accompanying rights), as well as organisations on how to respond.
+Mike regularly advises people on exercising these rights of access under the GDPR (and accompanying rights), and organisations on how to respond proportionately and effectively.

-ICO complaints - With the number of complaints to the ICO rising following the implementation of the GDPR, Mike has been increasingly busy responding on behalf of clients to the ICO.
-He has assisted clients in liaising with the ICO and responded directly on their behalf to complaints received.
+ICO complaints - Mike has assisted clients in liaising with the ICO and responded directly on their behalf to complaints received (including resulting in the ICO finding “no case to answer” on complaints).
 Mike also advises on the best way to engage with the ICO to reduce the risks of fines or penalties arising from data breaches.

-Data protection impact assessments - With data protection impact assessments (DPIA) needed by organisations to help identify and minimise the data protection risks of projects especially where processing is likely to result in a high risk to individuals, Mike has been particularly busy advising clients on producing and completing data protection impact assessments to ensure organisations remain accountable for their data protection obligations.
+Data protection impact assessments - With data protection impact assessments (DPIA) needed to help identify and minimise the data protection risks of projects especially where processing is likely to result in a high risk to individuals, Mike advises clients on producing and completing data protection impact assessments to ensure organisations remain accountable for their data protection obligations.
 This includes advising on the format for assessments as well as analysing assessments completed by clients.

-Training - Recent training sessions Mike has led include courses on individuals’ data protection rights (and best practices for organisations to respond), organisations’ obligations under the GDPR and how to ensure lawful processing of personal data and bespoke training to HR teams on their handling of personal data in their day to day work.
+Training - Recent training sessions Mike has led include courses on individuals’ data protection rights (and best practices for organisations to respond), organisations’ obligations under the UK GDPR and how to ensure lawful processing of personal data.
+Mike presents training to both client and professional bodies (such as CIPD and the Employment Lawyers’ Association).
+Mike also regularly trains clients on employment law issues.

 Experience and qualifications